 Holmes, John R. ‘“Like Heathen Kings”: Religion as Palimpsest in Tolkien’s Fiction’.
 The Ring and the Cross: Christianity and the Writings of J.R.R.
 Tolkien.
 Ed. by Paul E. Kerry.
 Madison, New Jersey: Fairleigh Dickinson University Press, 2011. pp. 119–44.

 Honegger, Thomas.
 ‘The Rohirrim: “Anglo-Saxons on Horseback”?
 An Inquiry into Tolkien’s Use of Sources’.
-Tolkien and His Sources: Critical Essays.
+Tolkien and the Study of His Sources: Critical Essays.
 Ed. by Jason Fisher.
 Jefferson, North Carolina: McFarland, 2011. pp. 116–32.

 Johannesson, Nils-Lennart.
 ‘The Speech of the Individual and of the Community in The Lord of the Rings’.
 News from the Shire and Beyond: Studies on Tolkien.
 Ed. by Peter Buchs and Thomas Honegger.
 Zurich: Walking Tree Publishers, 1997. pp. 11–47.